-☐ Open the Advanced > Industrial Protocols > OPC UA Server dialog. \square To enable the OPC UA Server function, select the On radio button in the Operation frame. \square Apply the settings temporarily.
-To do this, click the \checkmark button. ☐ In the Listening port field, change the TCP port number, if necessary.
-In the Sessions (max.) field, change the established simultaneously, if neces ne number of OPC UA sessions that can be sary. ☐ In the Security policy field, select the a authentication and encryption protocol. □ Apply the settings temporarily.
-To do this, click the ✓ button.
-The dialog displays the To apply the changes, restart the OPC/UA server.
-Restart now? window □ To apply the settings, click the Yes button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. opc-ua operation To enable the OPC UA Server server. opc-ua port <165535> To change the TCP port number, if necessary. opc-ua sessions <15> To specify the number of OPC UA connections that can be established simultaneously. opc-ua security-policy none basic128rsa15 basic256 basic256sha256 To specify the authentication and encryption protocol. show opc-ua global To display the OPC UA Server settings.
-IEC62541 - OPC/UA server settings IEC62541 - OPC/UA server operation enabled Listening port Number of concurrent sessions 5 Configured security-policy none
+☐ Open the Advanced > Industrial Protoc cols > OPC UA Server dialog. \Box To enable the OPC UA Server function, select the On radio button in the Operation frame. \Box Apply the settings temporarily.
+To de o this, click the 🗸 button.
+TCP port number, if necessary.
+In the Sessions (max.) field, change the established simultaneously, if necess he number of OPC UA sessions that can be sary. ☐ In the Security policy field, select the authentication and encryption protocol. □ Apply the settings temporarily.
+To do The dialog displays the To apply the o □ To apply the settings, click the Yes b changes, restart the OPC/UA server.
+Restart now? window. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. opc-ua operation To enable the OPC UA Server server. opc-ua port <165535> To change the TCP port number, if necessary. opc-ua sessions <15> To specify the number of OPC UA connections that can be established simultaneously. opc-ua security-policy none basic128rsa15 basic256 basic256sha256 To specify the authentication and encryption protocol. show opc-ua global To display the OPC UA Server settings.
+IEC62541 - OPC/UA server settings IEC62541 - OPC/UA server operation Listening port Number of concurrent sessions 5 Configured security-policy none

-16.1.2 Setting up an OPC UA user account
+16.5.2 Setting up an OPC UA user account